 You will direct your own learning through specialist pathways and gain experience working within a student-led production company.
-The course offers strong industry links and the College has benefitted from working with the BBC, Twofour, Eddystone Media and Radio Plymouth.
+The course offers strong industry links and the College has benefitted from working with the BBC, Twofour, Eddystone Media and Greatest Hits Radio (Plymouth).

 Teaching is delivered by an academic team who are experts in their fields, including radio, film, television, design and print.

 You’ll graduate from this course with a strong portfolio, with sought after specialist skills.